 - What does a high bilirubin level mean?

-- What does bilirubin in urine mean?
+- What does high bilirubin in urine mean?

-- What does high protein in your blood mean?
+- What does high bilirubin direct mean?